 'Reflecting Her' is an IAWRT produced documentary on reproductive health which was launched in September 2015.
+It may be viewed below.
 Bina Paul from India, as Executive Producer lead a team of four directors, Anna Pawlowska from Poland, Atieno Otieno from Kenya, Priya Goswami from India, and Sara Chitambo from South Africa.

 Reproductive health rights imply that people are able to have a responsible and satisfying sex life, the capacity to reproduce in safety, with the freedom to decide, if, when and how often to have children.
 This documentary tells four stories based on different aspects of those rights for women in four very different countries.

 From India, the story is based a woman from a small community (population one million) which engages in the practice of female genital mutilation (FGM).
 Aarefa Jhari (pictured above) from the Darwoodi Bhora minority was subjected to such an operation as a seven year old, without knowing what was happening to her.
 She now speaks about against the practice, and joins with other women from her community to work on how to educate, and show that the practice is a violation, which tampers with women’s bodies and their rights.
 Whilst it is a minority practice in India, the UN estimates that 140 to 200 million women globally are subjected to some form of FGM.